Uniform CPA Exam

 My name, as it appears on my NTS and my id, does not match.
 Is this a problem?

-Pages 40-41 in NASBA’s Candidate Bulletin fully explain this requirement.
+Page 14 in NASBA’s Candidate Guide fully explain this requirement.
 If you need to change your name, submit the Demographic Change form found at our website.
 Please understand it may take more than 24 hours for this change to be reflected on a new NTS.

 How is the 6-month time frame for NTSs calculated?